rchiba/rchiba.github.com/_posts/2014-05-03-how-to-recruit-engineers-in-san-francisco.md

 <iframe width="560" height="315" src="//www.youtube.com/embed/u6XAPnuFjJc" frameborder="0" allowfullscreen></iframe>

 And know why your job is what people are looking for.

-What are your strengths?
+Your job post should **highlight your strengths**.

 For example, our strength is our company culture.
 Our mission is to build a company culture that champions transparency, fairness, happiness, and sustainability.
 And we make sure to highlight that in our job posting:

-* **Profit Sharing** - We split 20% of all revenue made over 100k and distribute it evenly among the team.
+> - **Profit Sharing** - We split 20% of all revenue made over 100k and distribute it evenly among the team.
-* **Team Transparency** - We calculate compensation based on a formula that we all agree on.
+- **Team Transparency** - We calculate compensation based on a formula that we all agree on.
 Cap table is made available to all employees.
 Business financials are known by all teammates.
-* **Personal Autonomy / Consensus Driven Culture** - We foster consensus-driven rather than top-down decision making when it comes to important business decisions.
+- **Personal Autonomy / Consensus Driven Culture** - We foster consensus-driven rather than top-down decision making when it comes to important business decisions.
 From what features to build next to what furniture to buy for the office, we believe it's the fairest way of making decisions.
-* **Customer Driven Culture** - We're very in-tune with our customers and they love us.
+- **Customer Driven Culture** - We're very in-tune with our customers and they love us.
 For example, we decide what features to build based on surveys we send directly to customers.
 Check out [this one](http://bit.ly/1fc73kh) that we sent out last year to decide what we would build this past quarter.
-* **Personal Development Stipend** - A monthly stipend designed for self-improvement.
+- **Personal Development Stipend** - A monthly stipend designed for self-improvement.
 Whether it's books, yoga classes, or a fitness tracker, we want our teammates to improve themselves.

 ## Send Quality Emails